Justink-08/alx-system_engineering-devops/0x01-shell_permissions/README.md

-my first script to change user
+a script to print current user